makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

 This is an app which counts and sums the scores of a ten pin bowling game for one player (in JavaScript).
+This is the week 5 homework challenge at Makers Academy.

+The aim of this challenge was to become more comfortable in Javascript and using Jasmine as a testing framework.

+Thinking, design, issues, alternatives...

 ![screenshot](images/Screenshot 2016-12-29 11.08.10.png)

 Features
 ----------
-* Interface using jQuery
+* User interface using jQuery
 * Bowler can only knock down remaining amount of pins on second roll
-* Feature
+* Spares, strikes, final frame

 Usage
 -------------